List of international cricket five-wicket hauls at Basin Reserve

 The first bowler to take a five-wicket haul on the ground was Frank Woolley, who took seven wickets for 76 runs for England in the ground's first Test match in 1930.
 Jack Cowie was the first New Zealander to accomplish the feat, doing so in 1949.
-The best innings bowling figures on the ground were Richard Hadlee's 7/23 taken against India in 1976.
-The first five-wicket haul in an ODI was taken by Lyn Fullston who took 5/27 for Australia Women against New Zealand in January 1982.
+The best innings bowling figures on the ground were Richard Hadlee's 7/23 against India in 1976.
+The first five-wicket haul in an ODI was taken by Lyn Fullston, who took 5/27 for Australia Women against New Zealand in January 1982.

 Key

 Test match five-wicket hauls

-There have been 75 five-wicket hauls taken in Test matches on the ground, 73 in men's Tests and two in women's Tests.
+There have been 78 five-wicket hauls taken in Test matches on the ground, 76 in men's Tests and two in women's Tests.